kevinveeder/nfl-fantasy-predictor-pt2/README.md

 ## Usage:

-The script will automatically run through all steps and output a draft board plus save results to `fantasy_draft_recommendations.csv`.
+Once you run the last command in the quickstart, the script will automatically run through all steps and output a draft board plus save results to `fantasy_draft_recommendations.csv`.

 ## What You Get: